polyphony-chat/docs/SPECIFICATION.md

 | The public key algorithm used to generate the client's public identity key.                  |                                                                                                 | Subject Public Key Info: Public Key Algorithm            |
 | The session ID of the client.                                                                | No two valid certificates for one session ID can exist.
 Session IDs have to be unique per user. | Subject Unique Identifier                                |

+!!! bug "TODO"

+    TODO:

+    - Add a section about the concrete structure of an X.509 ID-Cert

 #### 7.1.1 Necessity of ID-Certs